 So why do tantrums occur?

 When tantrums are most common (one to three years), our children are doing a lot of social and emotional development.
 But they don’t yet have the words to express their big feelings.
 All our children can comprehend is the physical sensation of the emotion, which can be very uncomfortable.
 However, the feeling itself can present unpredictably.
-It can be intense and confusing, resulting in our children feeling out of control.
-Feeling out of control or confused can make our children more overwhelmed because they don’t understand what is happening in their bodies or why.
+It can be intense and confusing, making our children feel out of control.
+Feeling out of control or confused can overwhelm children because they don’t understand what is happening in their bodies or why.
 This can feed into or exacerbate their distress.

 8 Strategies to Help Tame Tantrums